What is the point behind this deceptively simple act? Why do our bodies make us stretch and yawn even before we’re properly awake?

 Pandiculation also helps improve blood flow and reduce stress by jump-starting the parasympathetic nervous system (PNS) — the branch of the nervous system that handles involuntary activity such as controlling heart rate, endocrine functions, or digestion.
 Stretching jump-starts the PNS, which, in turn, revs up all those background processes that keep you awake and alert throughout the day.
 The modicum of movement also increases your heart rate — which is slowest just before rising — pushing blood to the muscles in the extremities.

 Stretching also offers the brain a chance to recalibrate its communication with muscles.
 As you stretch, the brain sends progressively stronger signals to your muscles.
 These contract in response to the signal, and stop as the filaments of actin and myosin they’re made of come close to their breaking point.
-This feedback lets the brain calibrate how strong a signal it needs to send to the muscles for various tasks, and lets it know how much strain they can safely take.
+This feedback lets the brain calibrate how strong a signal it needs to send to the muscles for various tasks, and lets it know how much strain the muscle can safely take.

 Finally, stretching simply feels good.
 It’s a form of progressive relaxation that helps reduce feelings of stress.
 Stretching feels good because it’s one of those things that satisfy our homeostatic drive: along with eating, having sex, and satisfying other bodily functions, stretching helps us stay healthy — so our brains reward it by making us feel nice.